HuMIn-Game-Lab/lab-3-flowscript-interpreter-kassi-bertrand/Report/README.md

 ```txt
 A -> A
 ```

+- When detecting an error, I would like to only display error from the FlowScript interpreter, and not the Python stack trace.

 ALL of the limitations mentioned above will be addressed in the next iteration of the FlowScript interpreter.